Saving you money, saving your food

 Please ignore this.
 The lid information about food waste applies to the old garden waste only collection system.

-What about food waste collections for properties without gardens eg terraced housing and flats?
+What about food waste collections for properties without gardens, such as terraced housing and flats?

 Unfortunately, it has only been possible to include properties with garden waste bins in the mixed food and garden waste service.
 However we hope to introduce tailor-made food waste recycling arrangements for terraced properties and flats in the future.